Cyclotomic and abelian points in backward orbits of rational functions: Introduction

-On the other hand, the arithmetic of backward orbits of rational functions has attracted a lot of attention in the recent years.
+On the other hand, the arithmetic of backward orbits of rational functions has attracted a lot of attention in recent years.
 Motivated by the seminal work of Odoni~\cite{odoni}, Boston and Jones~\cite{boston2} started studying the Galois structure of the extension of $K$ generated by the backward orbit of a point, a topic that intriguingly recalls the theory of Tate modules of elliptic curves.
-Several authors studied the problem in detail (see, for example,~\cite{anderson,benedetto3,bridy2,ferra4,hindes,jones_divisors,juul,lukina}, or the very detailed survey~\cite{benedetto4}), but only in 2020 Andrews and Petsche~\cite{andrews} formulated the conjecture below, aiming to characterize all pairs $(\phi,\alpha)$, where $\phi\in K[x]$ and $\alpha\in K$, such that $\phi^{-\infty}(\alpha)$ generates an abelian extension of $K$.
-Recall that a pair $(\phi,\alpha)$ is $L$-conjugate to a pair $(\psi,\beta)$ if there exists $f\in \PGL_2(L)$ such that $f\circ\phi\circ f^{-1}=\psi$ and $f(\alpha)=\beta$.
-Moreover, $\alpha$ is \emph{exceptional} for $\phi$ if $\phi^{-\infty}(\alpha)$ is finite. \begin{conjecture}[{{\cite[Conjecture]{andrews}}}] Let $K$ be a number field, $\phi\in K[x]$ have degree $d\ge 2$ and $\alpha\in K$.
-Suppose that $\alpha$ is not exceptional for $\phi$.
-Then $\phi^{-\infty}(\alpha)\subseteq K^{\ab}$ if and only if the pair $(\phi,\alpha)$ is $K^{\ab}$-conjugate to either $(x^d,\zeta)$ or $(\pm T_d,\zeta+\zeta^{-1})$ for some root of unity $\zeta$.\footnote{The formulation in~\cite{andrews} overlooks the case of polynomials of the form $-T_d(x)$, that needs to be included as well, since when $d$ is odd $T_d(x)$ and $-T_d(x)$ are not $\overline{K}$-conjugate.} \end{conjecture}
+Several authors studied the problem in detail (see, for example,~\cite{anderson,benedetto3,bridy2,ferra4,hindes,jones_divisors,juul,lukina}, or the survey~\cite{benedetto4}), but only in 2020 Andrews and Petsche~\cite{andrews} formulated the conjecture below, aiming to characterize all pairs $(\phi,\alpha)$, where $\phi\in K[x]$ and $\alpha\in K$, such that $\phi^{-\infty}(\alpha)$ generates an abelian extension of $K$.